1. Is Druid College restricted to only people who follow the Druid path?

 Half of the Apprenticeship equation is our commitment to you.
 Reach out to one of us for help and we will respond.

 9. What if I find this program isn’t for me.
 Can I get my tuition money back?

 We would want to part in peace.
-Be aware our Maine program is gift-based.
 We go on trust we will have enough money to cover instructor travel expenses, materials, site reservations and other necessities for the weekend retreats.
-If after the first weekend you decide to leave, we will return your gifted money, minus the cost of the first weekend.
+If after the first weekend you decide to leave, we will return your money, minus the cost of the first weekend.
 If you decide to leave in the middle of the year, it might simply be the case that the money was budgeted on the assumption of your presence and may have already been spent.
-Therefore, we can’t promise a return of gifted money when working on a shoestring budget, but we will consider it upon your request.
+Therefore, we can’t promise a return of your money when working on a shoestring budget, but we will consider it upon your request.

 The England course operates differently due space rental.
 Check their website for details: Tuition

 10. Are there age restrictions for your program?

 Yes, there are age restrictions.
 We do not accept any apprentice under the age of 18 unless they are accompanied by a parent during the weekends..

 11. How much time for study and practice do I need to commit between weekends?